-Firearms can be dangerous, all having some recoil.
-Most shooting occurs outside, where elements such as dust, wind, and sun can potentially harm eyes.
-Therefore it’s very important to use eye protection at all times when engaged in shooting activities, both indoors and outdoors, make sure to wear protective eyewear.
-Our staff at Professional VisionCare are available, serving Lewis Center and the surrounding areas, for your shooting eyewear needs.
+Firearms can be dangerous, and all have some recoil.
+In addition most shooting occurs outside, where elements such as dust, wind, sun, trees and vegetation can potentially harm eyes.
+Therefore it’s very important to use eye protection at all times when engaged in shooting activities, indoors and outside.

-Generally, sports goggles, that you can buy without prescription, will protect your eyes if you wear contacts or don’t need glasses.
-These goggles wrap around your face to protect your eyes from the elements.
-Make sure to buy goggles with lenses made of polycarbonate- the strongest lens material available.
+Generally, sports goggles that you can buy without prescription usually protect your eyes if you wear contacts or don’t need glasses.
+These goggles usually wrap around your eyes to form a shield against the elements.
+Make sure to buy goggles with lenses made of polycarbonate, which is the best and strongest lens material available.

 Features of Shooting Glasses

-Glasses for shooters are specially designed and have important features-features that are more specialized to shooting than the average, popular frame.
+Glasses for shooters are specially designed and have several important features.
+These glasses have more features that the general aviator- shaped frames that are popular.
 The most important feature is that the frame has a safety rating.
-Never buy a pair of shooting glasses that does not have a safety rating.
-These models have a strong rim which holds the lenses in place.
+Don’t buy any shooting glasses that don’t have such a rating.
+All of these models have a strong rim which holds the lenses in place.
 Some glasses have a “sweat bar” that goes along the width of the frame which creates stability for the frame to stay on the face.
-Other models use padding on the frame around the eyes, which cushions the frame on your face-giving your face protection from gun recoil and adding protection against the elements.
+Other models use padding on the frame around the eyes, which cushions the frame on your face.
+This protects your face from gun recoil.
+Additionally, it adds to the protection against the elements.

 Glasses for shooting often have temples with spring hinges.
-This style of hinge allows the frame to move without breaking.
-Certain models of shooting glasses often include temples that wrap around your ear-helping keep the frame in the correct position on your face.
-Features that make the frames more comfortable include soft silicon pads around the nose-helping to keep the frame in place.
+This type of hinge allows the frame to move without breaking.
+Many glasses often include temples that wrap around your ear which helps keep the frame in the correct position on your face.
+Features that make the frames more comfortable often include soft silicon pads around the nose, which also help to keep the frame in place.
 Frames may be made out of several different types of materials, including various metals and titanium, plastic and polycarbonate.

 Lenses for Shooting Glasses

-Shooters, in Lewis Center and the surrounding areas, have chosen polycarbonate lenses with UV protection and a scratch-resistant coating as their lens of choice for years.
-Polycarbonate lenses are resistant to impact, and they also give “bounce back” and “blow back” protection.
-However, there are newer materials for lenses that have been developed for lenses, making them great choices for shooters as well.
+Shooters have chosen polycarbonate lenses with UV protection and a scratch-resistant coating as their lens of choice for years.
+Polycarbonate lenses are extremely resistant to impact, and also give a lot of “bounce back” and “blow back” protection.
+However, there are newer materials for lenses that have been developed recently that are also excellent choices for shooters.

 Non-prescription shooting glasses often come with interchangeable lenses.
 These lenses are used when facing varied conditions of light.
-If you need prescription lenses, you can order your lenses in different colors.
+If you need prescription lenses, you can order your lenses in various colors of your choice.
 Shooters often enjoy using orange or yellow colored lenses.
-These colors of lenses block blue light, as well as haze.
-They also offer a more vivid hue of orange, which is often the color of the target.
-For foggy or low light shooting, a bright yellow lens is appropriate.
+These colors of lenses block blue light as well as haze.
+They also provide a more vivid hue of orange, which is often the color of the target.
+Bright yellow lenses are good for using in low light, or foggy weather conditions.

-A light purple lens is good for seeing an orange target when the background is green trees.
-Purple lenses are a mixture of vermilion and gray.
-Some shooters like vermilion because this color helps see a natural outdoor background, and also helps the target to stand out.
+A light purple lens is particularly good for seeing an orange target when the background is green trees.
+Purple lenses are made from a mixture of vermillion and gray.
+Some shooters like vermilion, because this color helps see where there is a natural outdoor background, and helps the target to stand out.
 If you prefer a neutral or natural color, gray is the color of choice.
-A gray lens allows you to see all colors naturally-making them perfect in strong sunlight.
+A gray lens allows you to see all colors naturally, and are good for using in strong sunshine.

 Polarized lenses are available in most colors.
-These lenses are good for use in the outdoors, as they reduce glare.
+Polarized lenses are good for use in the outdoors, as they reduce glare.
 This is particularly helpful when shooting near water.